mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 approximately ten meters.
 The planet is more than nine-tenths covered in water but many of these seas are very shallow.
-The Aslan have found evidence that Oihyeti'he was inhabited before they colonized it; in some regions, ruined buildings emerge like weed- covered skeletons from the shallow seas.
+The Aslan have found evidence that Oihyeti'he was inhabited before they colonized it; in some regions, ruined buildings emerge like weed-covered skeletons from the shallow seas.
 The previous inhabitants were an advanced humanoid culture, possibly a lost Solomani colony.
 The Aslan believe that the rising waters drowned the older civilization, although curious electromagnetic and sonic anomalies